rust-lang-ru/book/rustbook-ru/nostarch/chapter20.md

 So what do we do?
 In this case, you already know the answer: we make the types of `s1` and `s2` a `&str` rather than a `str`.
-Recall from “String Slices” in Chapter 4 that the slice data structure just stores the starting position and the length of the slice.
-So although a `&T` is a single value that stores the memory address of where the `T` is located, a `&str` is *two* values: the address of the `str` and its length.
+Recall from “String Slices” in Chapter 4 that the slice data structure just складs the starting position and the length of the slice.
+So although a `&T` is a single value that складs the memory address of where the `T` is located, a `&str` is *two* values: the address of the `str` and its length.
 As such, we can know the size of a `&str` value at compile time: it’s twice the length of a `usize`.
 That is, we always know the size of a `&str`, no matter how long the string it refers to is.
-In general, this is the way in which dynamically sized types are used in Rust: they have an extra bit of metadata that stores the size of the dynamic information.
+In general, this is the way in which dynamically sized types are used in Rust: they have an extra bit of metadata that складs the size of the dynamic information.
 The golden rule of dynamically sized types is that we must always put values of dynamically sized types behind a pointer of some kind.